jamesaduncan/osom.guide/src/executive.md

 1. Mediate between services
 1. Monitor and advocate doctrine

 ## Establish, decommission, assess, alter, and hold services accountable

-The primary role of the executive is to establish services; conduct assessments on them as they progress from discovery to alpha, alpha to beta, and beta to live; disband the services when no longer needed, and hold the managers of those services accountable throughout the
+A key role of the executive is to establish services; conduct assessments on them as they progress from discovery to alpha, alpha to beta, and beta to live; disband the services when no longer needed, and hold the managers of those services accountable throughout the